 Accepted items: furniture, mattresses and other household items, tree limbs and brush.
 Tree limbs must be stacked with the ends facing the curb and should not be in landscape waste bags.
 Nothing over 3 inches in diameter or longer than 4 feet will be accepted.
 Leaves and grass clippings are not included.
-The brush pile size cannot be larger than four feet wide, four feet high and eight feet long, which is approximately the size of the bed of a normal pick-up truck.
+The brush pile size cannot be larger than 4 feet wide, 4 feet high and 8 feet long, which is approximately the size of the bed of a normal pickup truck.
 Additional brush not meeting the pile size will be left and it will be the homeowner’s or tenant’s responsibility for proper disposal.

 Not accepted items: TVs, computers, small electronics, tires, appliances, water heaters, water softeners, construction and remodeling materials such as shingles, siding, windows, wood, wallboard or tile; railroad ties, landscape waste, and hazardous waste such as paint, pesticides, gasoline and motor oil.
 In addition, clothing and other small items will not be accepted because they can be included with household trash inside the garbage toter.

 Residents are being asked to contact TNT Recycling in order to dispose of washers, dryers, etc. correctly.
 TNT Recycling may be reached at 635-4642.

 Automotive batteries can be taken to most battery retailers.

 Tires cannot be set out during clean-up week.
-East Peoria Tire & Vulcanizing Co., 2801 N. Main Street and other tire companies will allow residents to drop off tires for a fee.
+East Peoria Tire & Vulcanizing Co., 2801 N. Main St., as well as other tire companies will allow residents to drop off tires for a fee.
 Tires must be free of water and dirt and off the rim.